esepunto/ExamRank02_42/README.md

 My approach to Exam Rank 02 (Ecole 42).

-To betested during the exam.
+To be tested during the exam.